Research Paper

 The Trust Boundary Problem

-This maps closely to software and data integrity failures, but at the physical layer.
-Application code may validate digital inputs correctly, but if the sensor or time source is receiving manipulated analog or RF signals, that validation happens too late in the chain.
+This maps directly to OWASP A08:2021 — Software and Data Integrity Failures, but at the physical layer.
+Your application code might perfectly validate digital inputs, but if the sensor is receiving a manipulated analog signal, your validation happens too late in the chain.

 Traditional IT security asks: “Is this data from an authenticated source?”

-Physical-layer security must also ask: “Does this signal’s shape, timing, and behavior match what physics says it should be?”
+Physical layer security must also ask: “Does this signal’s shape match what physics says it should be?”

 What Defenders Actually Need

-The mathematics for detecting many of these anomalies have existed for decades.
-What is missing is the security mindset that says defenders should analyze signals, not just packets.
+The mathematics for detecting harmonic attacks have existed for 200 years — Fourier series is not new.
+What is missing is the security mindset that says defenders should be analyzing signals, not just packets.

 If you are protecting critical infrastructure, your security program needs: